nebulias/nebulias/README.md

 ﹒⟢⠀⠀ free int !!・⠀𓂃 ⠀⠀:

-i dont ship any sonic character i just (sometimes) cuddle with people when i feel like it (if they wre okay with it)
+i dont ship any sonic character i just (sometimes) cuddle with people when i feel like it (if they are okay with it)